onanypoint/epfl-semester-project-biaxialnn/README.md

 ### Before starting

-Before running any machine learning code you will have to obtain a large collection of score file.
+Before running any machine learning code, you will have to obtain a large collection of score file.
 Those should be placed in a data folder dedicated to "raw" scores.

-There is a [jupyter notebook]() included showing an example of a pipeline goining through the data retrieval from [musescore.com](http://musescore.com/).
-The preprocessing to go from the "raw" score to the statematrix representation.
+There is a [jupyter notebook]() included showing an example of a pipeline going through the data retrieval from [musescore.com](http://musescore.com/).
+The pre-processing to go from the "raw" score to the statematrix representation.
 And finally the training of the model before generating a score.

 Other source of "raw" scores:
 - [piano-midi.de/](http://www.piano-midi.de/)
 - [musescore.com](ttp://www.musescore.com)
--

 ## Interface